brisbanemakerspace/bms-wiki/bylaws/inductions.md

 		1. The Head Maker; or
     2. Someone authorised by the Head Maker; or
   	3. Someone authorised by the relevant Working Group in charge of that tool.

+5. At least annually (typically after the AGM), the list of members authorised should be reviewed by each Working Group and the Head Maker.

 # 2. Green Tool
 1. These tools require no special induction as they have been deemed low risk.